-Award-winning photojournalist Chris Niedenthal talks about his work documenting everyday life in Communist Poland… Interview: Alex Webber
+Award-winning photojournalist Chris Niedenthal talks about his work documenting everyday life in Communist Poland (scroll to bottom for photos).

 What’s your connection to Poland?

 My parents were Polish and came to Britain as wartime migrants.
 They waited till 1963, when I was 13 and Stalin was long dead, before we came over, on holiday, as a family.
 After the age of 15 I kept returning here in the summer on my own.
 I guess for some people their roots mean little, but for me they meant a lot.
 Forget that the political system was terrible, I just loved the country.

 I got my first camera when I was 11, a Kodak Starmite – my parents gave it to me as a present after I passed my exams to get into grammar school.
 I remember visiting Poland two years later and in those days loads of people would use their bathrooms as a little darkroom when everyone else had gone to bed.